krzysztof-nowakowski/datts/README.md

 #### Q: Will datts delete my messages in mailbox?

-A: Default is to leave them in mailbox.
+A: Default is to leave them in mailbox unless you specify --delete option

 #### Q: How about data being overwritten?